sunfounder/10.1-touch-screen/docs/source/hardware_description.rst

     :width: 600
     :align: center

-* Main Board: It is mounted on top to control the display.
+* **Main Board**: It is mounted on top to control the display.
-* Control Board: It is a cross slot structure with one side movable, so you can mount different size of control board.
+* **Control Board**: It is a cross slot structure with one side movable, so you can mount different size of control board.
-* Touch Module: This is the module used to let the display get the touch function, you need to connect it to the USB port of the control board through the USB cable provided by us.
+* **Touch Module**: This is the module used to let the display get the touch function, you need to connect it to the USB port of the control board through the USB cable provided by us.

 **Touch Module**